hugy718/sgx-ra-tls/README.md

 # Introduction

 This project provides a proof-of-concept implementation on how to integrate Intel SGX remote attestation into the TLS connection setup.
 Conceptually, we extend the standard X.509 certificate with SGX-related information.
 The additional information allows the receiver of the certificate to verify that it is indeed communicating with an SGX enclave.
 The white paper in the  Intel's original sgx-ra-tls repository "Integrating Remote Attestation with Transport Layer Security" provides more details.
-RA-TLS supports [EPID](https://software.intel.com/sites/default/files/managed/57/0e/ww10-2016-sgx-provisioning-and-attestation-final.pdf).
+RA-TLS supports EPID and ECDSA [attestations](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/attestation-services.html).

 ## Repository Structure